Club Constitution Skegness Triathlon Club 2021/22

 The financial year of the club will end on 31st December.

-An audited statement of annual accounts will be presented by the treasurer at the AGM.
+A statement of accounts will be presented by the treasurer at the AGM ready to be reviewed by a qualified independent third party.

-Any cheques drawn against club funds should hold the signatures of the Chairman and
+Any cheques drawn against club funds should hold the signature of either the club treasurer or club secretary.

 Annual General Meetings :